-Communications: As mentioned earlier, students can expect to receive communications from the instructor via course "Announcements" on QUERCUS throughout the semester.
-Students are also responsible for keeping up to date with all official correspondence sent through their University of Toronto email address.
+Communications: As mentioned earlier, students can expect to receive communications from the instructor via tourse "Announcements" on QUERCUS throughout the semester.
+Students are also responsible or keepinger to date with all official correspondence sent through their University of Toronto email address.
 Email inquiries are typically answered within 24-48 hours during business days.
-Privacy considerations, such as federal and provincial law, may apply when using an address other than the standard University e-mail address.
+Privacy Coasts lerations, such as federal and provincial law, may apply when using an address other tham the standard Moine taity Econologications.
+Syllabus